 All details of activities and achievements during this and other phases are given on the reports page.

-HPC has now moved into stage 3, called "Livelihoods for Household & Community Resilience" where a focus is on livelihoods-related activities, in particular cultivation of herbs & fibres, & their processing including organic cotton and nettle.
+HPC then moved into stage 3, called "Livelihoods for Household & Community Resilience" where a focus is on livelihoods-related activities, in particular cultivation of herbs & fibres, & their processing including organic cotton and nettle.
 Training and demonstration of techniques from the "Farmers' Handbook" is on-going, with most of this work now passed on to community groups and barefoot consultants.
-Activities in the health and education sectors are also similar to Phase 2: women's health, drinking water, schools programs and practical literacy.
+Activities in the health and education sectors were similar to Phase 2: women's health, drinking water, schools programs and practical literacy.

 HPC invites you to participate!